taolonglab/rexmapdb/README.md

 ## Download data

 Now, download the sequences.
-This will be a large download and make take a day or so to complete.
+This will be a large download and may take a day or so to complete.
 ```sh
 mkdir data/sequences
 mkdir data/features